supermemo-wiki/SuperMemo.Wiki/reference-manual/incremental-writing.md

 - Reviewing previously acquired knowledge to preserve it over time (forever !),
 - Creative work (writing, problem solving, ...).

+In IW, the decision of whether you should continue working on a particular text depends on your desire to do so.
+That desire is a compound of variables: [pleasure of writing](/reference-manual/pleasure-of-learning), state of flow, level of understanding of the topic, etc.

 ## Benefits

 A typical incremental writer:

-- Never get bored (there are always new and varied ideas to keep things exciting),
+- Never gets bored (there are always new and varied ideas to keep things exciting),
-- Increase your creativity (new information is constantly flowing),
+- Increases his creativity (new information is constantly flowing),
-- Write more efficiently (by progressing on several sections in parallel),
+- Writes more efficiently (by progressing on several sections in parallel),
-- Are less prone to error (dividing in smaller sections makes it easier to spot mistakes, and update erroneous or outdated information with new understandings).
+- Is less prone to error (dividing in smaller sections makes it easier to spot mistakes, and update erroneous or outdated information with new understandings).
-- In IW, the decision of whether you should continue working on a particular text depends on your desire to do so.
-That desire is a compound of variables: pleasure of writing, state of flow, level of understanding of the topic, etc.